Put a solid deck underfoot without paying too much in overheads with our complete composite decking price guide to support your next project.

 The costs of composite decking in Sydney by material type

 So how much does a composite deck cost?

-As you can tell by our explanation, there’s no one-size-fits-all answer since every deck is unique in its own way.
-But there are different costs levels when it comes to the brands, which are outlined in the table below to help you estimate your costs
+As you can tell by our explanation, there’s no one-size-fits-all answer since every deck is unique.
+But there are different cost levels for the brands outlined in the table below to help you estimate your costs.